-- 1. Motivate governmentsponsored research on the harmful effects of pornography though individual research, lobbying, and raising awareness - 2.
+- 1. Motivate government- sponsored research on the harmful effects of pornography though individual research and lobbying/raising awareness - 2.
 Convince through research, the hazards of pornography to (1) the government, (2) individuals, families, and societies, and (3) courts - 3.
-Motivate and establish regulatory jurisdictions to determine what organizations have the duty to protect the public from the harms discovered though the research
+Motivate and establish regulatory jurisdictions to determine what organizations have the duty to protect for proven damages caused to individuals, families, and societies

-- 4. Motivate and establish successful legislation to protect individuals, families, and society from the now established and accepted hazards associated with pornography (in accordance to past and ongoing research) - 5.
-Bring individual and state lawsuits against distributors of pornography to recover for proven damages caused to individuals, families, and societies
+- the public from the harms discovered though the research - 4.
+Motivate and establish successful legislation to protect individuals, families, and society from the now established and accepted hazards associated with pornography (in accordance to past and ongoing research) - 5.
+Bring individual and state lawsuits against distributors of pornography to recover